Salisbury House (Des Moines, Iowa): Collections

 The Weeks Family amassed extensive collections of fine art, decorative art, rare books, musical instruments, historic documents, weapons and sculpture, and most of their holdings remain in Salisbury House to this day.
 However, in the summer of 2019, Grinnell College purchased the library of Carl and Edith Weeks and moved the collection of approximately 3,000 volumes and 2,500 historic documents to Burling Library on the Grinnell College campus.
-The collection remains open for research by the public, and Grinnell continues to collaborate with Salisbury House on programming involving the magnificent collection.
+The collection remains open for research by the public, and Grinnell continues to collaborate with Salisbury House on programming involving the collection.

 The Salisbury House Foundation offers various tour packages that allow visitors to experience many highlights from the Weeks Family's collections.